Nrealus/django-learning-stack/README.md

 ## Django stack Docker setup

-This is my first Docker and Web project.
+This is a first attempt on a Docker and Web project.
 It is a Docker base setup for web application development with Django.

 This is a project developed for learning purposes.
 It may be a good base to deploy various web apps, for fun or for learning purposes.